JermWang/hodler/docs/platform-overview.md

 **Does Commit To Ship replace Pump.fun?**

-It complements Pump.fun by providing accountability infrastructure for post-launch execution.
+No. We complement Pump.fun by providing accountability infrastructure for post-launch execution.
 Pump.fun handles creation and distribution.
-Commit To Ship handles commitment and verification.
+We handle commitment and verification.

 **Is this a guarantee of delivery?**

-It is a framework for making delivery commitments explicit, trackable, and resistant to quiet abandonment.
-Delivery outcomes remain uncertain.
+No. It is a framework for making delivery commitments explicit, trackable, and resistant to quiet abandonment.
+The system creates accountability, not certainty.

 **Does the platform rank tokens by performance?**

-It surfaces execution signals and commitment integrity.
-Market performance is outside the protocol scope.
+No. We surface execution signals and commitment integrity.
+Market performance is outside our scope.

 **Who is this for?**